Reviews You Can Rely On

 Credit: Natalie Kafader

 The Velocity is a great all-around model.
-It has a thoughtful balance of cushion, energy return, and features, giving it the potential to fit right into most runners' shoe rotations as well as being a standalone runner.
+It has a thoughtful balance of cushion, energy return, and features, giving it the potential to fit right into most runners' shoe rotations as well as being a standalone trainer.
 If you aren't the type to splurge on footwear, it is versatile enough to be the only shoe you run in, taking you through a variety of training scenarios.
-It is great for tempo runs and fast-paced track workouts, but Nathaniel also notes that the Nitro foam does a lot to “keep our legs fresh over 90+ minute efforts; we don't hesitate to pull these on for the long run.”
+It is great for tempo runs and fast-paced track workouts, though the Adidas Adizero Boston 12 offers a bit more responsiveness (using EnergyRods 2.0) at high speeds in an otherwise fairly comparable shoe.
+The Puma Deviate Nitro 2 also offers a bit more responsiveness with its carbon plates, though it isn't as comfortable.
+Nathaniel notes that the NITRO foam of the Velocity does a lot to “keep our legs fresh over 90+ minute efforts — we don't hesitate to pull these on for the long run.”
 It manages to pull all of this off without draining your bank account.
 If you are looking for a jack-of-all-trades shoe, this may be a good choice.

 Read more: Men's Puma Velocity Nitro 3 review